MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/getting-started-kubernetes-windows.md

 Copy the certificate file [identified earlier](#preparing-the-linux-master) to this new `C:\k` directory.

+## Network Topology ##
+There are multiple ways to make the virtual [cluster subnet](#cluster-subnet-def) routable.
+You can:

+  - Configure [host-gateway mode](./configuring-host-gateway-mode.md), setting static next-hop routes between nodes to enable pod-to-pod communication.
+  - Configure a smart top-of-rack (ToR) switch to route the subnet.
+  - Use a 3rd-party overlay plugin such as [Flannel](https://coreos.com/flannel/docs/latest/kubernetes.html) (Windows support for Flannel is in beta).

 ### Creating the "Pause" Image ###
 Now that `docker` is installed, we need to prepare a "pause" image that's used by Kubernetes to prepare the infrastructure pods.